 Table of Contents

 Application security is an umbrella term for a software engineering practice of ensuring the cybersecurity of your applications through testing, finding and fixing cybersecurity vulnerabilities.
+These activities could be done by hiring a cybersecurity engineer.

 Application security must be the cornerstone of application architecture design, development, and implementation and should be delivered through hardware, software, and procedures your organization employs.
 These procedures differ based on the types of applications you need to secure.